jamescaja/doc-docsy/content/en/docs/User-Guides/all/security/Google-IAM-Basics.md

 ![exploded-user-nestedgroup-role-permission-2.png](/images/exploded-user-nestedgroup-role-permission-2.png)

 Let's learn more about these group types, working backwards from the **Permissions** toward the **Users**.
 Later we'll talk about how they fit together to enable the authorization flow.

+> We preface our actual group names with **dlg-gcp-** to mirror Active Directory groups.
+>
+> Here we'll omit this prefix for clarity.

 #### Component Groups